Mauzy0x00/amethyst/content/technology/web development/self hosting/_index.md

-# Self Host Your Website without Opening Ports

 Here we will be setting up a home server to host a web application without opening any ports on my home network.
 To accomplish this I'll be using a Cloudflare tunnel.

 ## 0. Prerequisites
 1. Remote Server
 2. Cloudflare Account
 3. Reliable Internet Connection

+>[!warning]
-Little disclaimer: I am not a professional, just a student.
-Do your own research but this video should help you get up and running.
-For the most part I am just following Cloudflare documentation.
-I highly recommend you have this open in a tab and read through it as needed.
+>A little disclaimer: I am not a professional; just a student.
+Do your own research but this should help you get up and running.
+For the most part I am just following Cloudflare and other documentation.
+I highly recommend you read through official documentation as needed.
 ## 1. Configure Server
 1. Make sure you have root permissions
 	1. `sudo -l` should output (ALL : ALL) ALL on the current user.
 2. Add current user to sudo as root
 	1. `usermod -aG sudo mauzy`
 3. Install OpenSSH
-	1. `ufw allow OpenSSH
+	1. `ufw allow OpenSSH`
-	2. `ufw enable
+	2. `ufw enable`
-	3. `ufw status
+	3. `ufw status`
 4. Install nginx
 	1. `sudo ufw allow 'Nginx HTTP'
 ## 2. Add your site to Cloudflare